-Results: During cyclic loading, the zirconia abutment in one lithium disilicate specimen cracked at 2 million cycles, as well as a zirconia-reinforced lithium silicate crown.
-Results for the load to failure test series showed statistical differences between the materials.
+Results: During cyclic loading, the zirconia abutment under one lithium disilicate specimen cracked at 2 million cycles, and a zirconia-reinforced lithium silicate crown also fractured.
+Results for the load-to-failure test series showed statistical differences between the materials.
 Zirconia resulted in significantly higher failure loads when compared to the other materials (P < .001).
-Cyclic loading did not significantly affect the load to failure values.
+Cyclic loading did not significantly affect the load-to-failure values.

 Conclusion: Cyclic loading did not significantly influence the load to failure of any of the materials tested.
 Zirconia crowns with drilled screw access channels cemented on zirconia abutments with a titanium base had higher load-to-failure values compared to the other ceramic crown materials.